sawolabs/flutter-sdk/README.md

   }
 ```

-When user successfully verified, the callback method will get invoked with the payload which contains userID, and is something went wrong the payload will get null.
+When the user is successfully verified, the callback method will get invoked with the payload containing the userID and other information.
+It will return empty payload for unsuccessful verification.

 ## [Sawo Example Project](https://pub.dev/packages/sawo/example)

-## Versioning

-We use [SemVer](https://semver.org/) for versioning.
-For the versions available, see the [tags on this repository](https://github.com/your/project/tags).

 ## Authors